We’re happy to announce that Relay is moving forward with a brick-and-mortar school building and hybrid model (May 4).

 Our Mission

-Our mission is to reconnect students to learning by meeting them where they are and providing flexible, supportive pathways toward academic success and real-world readiness.
+Our mission is to reconnect students to learning by meeting them wherever they are while providing flexible, supportive pathways that lead to academic success and real-world readiness.

 Why This Model Matters Now